apache/echarts-doc/en/option/series/treemap.md

 ]
 ```

-treemap defalts to map the first dimension（the first item of Array） to 『area』.
-If users want to express more information, users could map another dimension（[series-treemap.visualDimension](~series-treemap.viusalDimension)） to another 『visual element』, such as color lightness and so on.
+treemap defalts to map the first dimension (the first item of Array)  to 『area』.
+If users want to express more information, users could map another dimension ([series-treemap.visualDimension](~series-treemap.viusalDimension))  to another 『visual element』, such as color lightness and so on.
 See the status when `Growth` is selected in legend in the [example](${galleryEditorPath}treemap-obama&edit=1&reset=1).

 <br>
 {{ use: partial-treemap-borderColor-setting(galleryEditorPath=${galleryEditorPath}) }}